Nebraska

 Eastern Cedars Thinning on Prairies

-A major problem on the native prairie lands of Nebraska is the invasive Eastern Cedar.
+A major problem on Nebraska's native prairie lands is the invasive Eastern Cedar.
 This tree was introduced because it is hardy and provides good cover in shelter belts.
 Unfortunately, it likes to spread out through the open prairie, crowding out native grasses and eliminating livestock forage.
-As shown in the two pictures below cedar trees can be successfully removed, allowing restoration of the native prairie plants.
-(Top picture is before, bottom is after.)
+Cedar trees can be successfully removed, allowing restoration of the native prairie plants.

 Restoring Oak Woodlands

-A similar problem is occurring in the hills and draws of Nebraska where native Burr Oak trees are being crowded out by non-native invasive plants.
-Once again, the combination of human power and machines removes the invasive plants and allows the native species to flourish.
-(Top picture is before, bottom is after.)
+A similar problem is occurring in the hills and draws of Nebraska, where native Burr Oak trees are being crowded out by non-native invasive plants.
+Once again, combining human power and machines removes the invasive plants and allows the native species to flourish.

 Public Education and Meetings

-Interacting with the public to provide information or new perspectives is an important part of starting and maintaining conservation programs.
-These interactions range from more formalized education meetings on important topics such as managing grasslands for wildlife habitat and livestock forage, to freestyle and innovative workshops to introduce new ideas.
+Interacting with the public to provide information or new perspectives is essential in starting and maintaining conservation programs.
+These interactions range from more formalized education meetings on important topics, such as managing grasslands for wildlife habitat and livestock forage, to freestyle and innovative workshops introducing new ideas.
 The photos below are from a workshop for educators designed to introduce new ideas to help get our younger generation back to the outdoors.

 Prescribed Burns

-The use of prescribed burns to control invasive species in prairies and woodlands, and rejuvenate native plants has proven to be a valuable tool, and is increasing in use.
-While Northern Prairies does not conduct prescribed burns, we do assist landowners by helping them organize cooperatives so they can carry out the burns themselves and also by providing some of the tools necessary for the burn to be conducted safely and efficiently.
-Our office in Royal, Nebraska is in the process of putting together a “burn trailer” with all the supplies necessary for landowners to complete the prescribed burns.
+Using prescribed burns to control invasive species in prairies and woodlands and rejuvenate native plants has proven to be a valuable tool and is increasing in use.
+While Northern Prairies does not conduct prescribed burns, we assist landowners by helping them organize cooperatives so they can carry out the burns themselves and providing some of the tools necessary for the burn to be conducted safely and efficiently.
+Our office in Royal, Nebraska, is assembling a "burn trailer" with all the supplies landowners need to complete the prescribed burns.
 Our offices in Beatrice and Valentine have also been very active in providing workshops and equipment for landowners.